hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ### 8. We have kids, do you have a cot, stair gate?

-We have a cots, highchairs and stairgates, also a bed guard, but must be prearranged.
+We have cots, highchairs and stairgates, also a bed guard, but must be prearranged.
 Small playing field 1/2 mile towards village.

 ### 9. Do you take our well trained dog(s)?